FilipMargitai/unityChess/README.md

-# Good old chess, remade in Unity as a 3D game, made as practise
+# Good old chess, remade in Unity as a 3D game, made as practice